rwxrob/zet/20220502044159/README.md

 struct should be created with an AST mode that can be set when capturing the node tree is wanted.

+In short, I think the safest way to go is to keep the rune scanner optimized for very efficient parsing and coding and to encapsulate it within a Parser struct (with state) containing mostly just methods that are named for the things they are parsing.

     #coding #parsers